GoBoat London Paddington: Review and Tips

 GoBoat accommodates up to 8 passengers.
 That includes children – including babies, and dogs.
 (But you must be over 18 years of age to steer the boat!)

-15 minutes before your scheduled push-off, a land-based GoBoat host will review a map of the canals and little nuances of the route with you, as well as steering techniques.
+15 minutes before your scheduled push-off, a land-based GoBoat London host will review a map of the canals and little nuances of the route with you, as well as steering techniques.

 It is a thorough walkthrough that is delivered clearly.
 You should have no problems understanding requirements for your excursion.

-What to bring on GoBoat
+What to bring on GoBoat London

 Packing a small picnic is a must!
 Set this up so that it has all the makings of a wonderful foodie outing whether that means breakfast bites, afternoon tea, or brunch treats!
+We opted for an assortment of light finger-foods and beverages.
+It was the perfect “sunset spread” for our evening canal excursion with GoBoat.

 While you are at it, why not add some “fun accessories”?
 Perhaps get yourself a special party glass for the ride and get ready to toast to the good times ahead!